juju-solutions/layer-docker/README.md

 are at the mercy of the charm author inheriting from this charm.
 Please use `--restart=always` on your container runs that need to be persistent.

+## charms.docker

+This layer also includes a wheelhouse of `charms.docker` a python library to make charming with docker, and configuring the docker daemon much easier, and syntactically enjoyable.
+For more information about this library see the [project](http://github.com/juju-solutions/charms.docker)

 ## Credit

 This charm contains a slightly modified copy of the script contained at: